bdteel/Desperado/README.md

 # Desperado
-Game made with art and animation help from Max.
+Game made with art and animation help from a friend.
 Size of zip: 25.6MB Size after unzipping: 38MB

 After downloading the code, navigate to the Desperado folder and run the .exe file.